CompChemLeeds/Getting-Started/README.md

 ### Configuration

-We can now configure git but before you proceed make please make sure you have made your [GitHub account] (https://github.com/join).
+We can now configure git but before you proceed make please make sure you have made your [GitHub account](https://github.com/join).
 Once again in the terminal

     $ git config --global user.name 'UserName'
 Use your GitHub username this means all your commits will appear under this name